 It is recognised THROUGHOUT THE UK.
 For many years this was the only Outdoor First Aid qualification to be externally regulated and meet the standards to appear on a national qualifications framework.

 It is built by combining 2 units of assessment in one coherent training package.

-Unit 2 First Aid for Outdoor Incident Management (U422 04): This unit looks at further illnesses and injuries common in the outdoors and develops both first aid and incident management skills in context based outdoor scenarios.
+Unit 2 First Aid for Outdoor Incident Management (UL58 04): This unit looks at further illnesses and injuries common in the outdoors and develops both first aid and incident management skills in context based outdoor scenarios.
 As part of the course, Day 2 is out of doors – you will need to wear appropriate clothing.
-Completion of this unit content leads to the ITC Certificate in Outdoor First Aid qualification.
+Completion of this unit content leads to the ITC Certificate in Outdoor First Aid at SCQF L6 qualification.

 Assessment and certification

-- Assessment is continual by the trainer/ assessor and there is a multiple choice question paper for each unit.
+- Assessment is continual by the trainer/ assessor and there is a short multiple choice question paper for unit one.
 Certification is from ITC First and certificates are valid for three years.

 - Certification is dependent upon meeting the assessment standards.